NREL/floris/README.rst

 The floris version available through the pip repository is always the latest tagged and released version.
 This version represents the most recent stable, tested, and validated code.

 In this case, there is no need to download the source code directly.
-It can be installed with:
+Floris and its dependencies can be installed with:

 ``pip install floris``

 Executing FLORIS
 ================
-FLORIS is an importable package and should be driven by a custom script.
-We have provided an example driver script at ``example/example_script.py``.
+``floris`` is an importable package and should be driven by a custom script.
+We have provided an example driver script at ``example/example_script.py`` and a Jupyter notebook detailing a real world use case at ``example/FLORIS_Run_Notebook.ipynb``.

-The high level ``Floris`` should be instantiated with a path to an input file as the sole argument:
+Generally, a ``Floris`` class should be instantiated with a path to an input file as the sole argument:

 ``Floris("path/to/floris.json")``